 - Providing an answer formula for guidance.

-- Making content management a priority — you’ll get much better answers if you don’t ask the same questions every time you get an RFP.
+- Making knowledge management a priority — you’ll get much better answers if you don’t ask the same questions every time you get an RFP.

 That last point is huge.
 The easiest way to frustrate your stakeholders is to ask them the same question 15 times.
 And you better believe the 10th time they answer won’t be as good or as thorough as the first.

-Invest in RFP technology that empowers you to:
+Invest in proposal software that empowers you to: